 A centerpiece of CNI's work on networked information is built around the broad theme of the stewardship of institutional content resources: materials created by members of the institutional community, or that document the work, processes, or intellectual and cultural life of an institution.
 The practice of such stewardship, which includes management, preservation, and access, is a central role for higher education and cultural memory organizations in the digital age.
 Our work here has two major components.
 One is to advance and structure the wealth of new digital content.
-The program includes our continuing efforts to understand and highlight experiments in the creation of new types of scholarly works for the digital medium, such as successors to the scholarly print monograph or the development of electronic theses and dissertations; the disposition of materials collected through lecture capture systems; the implications of mass digitization of materials to support scholarship; and the availability of digital representations for existing collections of physical materials held in libraries, archives, museums, and audio/visual and public broadcasting groups.
+The program includes our continuing efforts to understand and highlight experiments in the creation of new types of scholarly works for the digital medium, such as successors to the scholarly print monograph or the development of electronic theses and dissertations; the disposition of materials collected through lecture capture systems; the implications for existing collections of physical materials held in libraries, archives, museums, and audio/visual and public broadcasting groups.
 The second major effort focuses on approaches to managing the wealth of new content through the development of strategies such as the deployment of IRs.
-Here CNI is addressing the full range of issues from policy and strategic planning through system architecture and standards for the management of complex digital objects.
+Here CNI is addressing the full range of issues, from policy and strategic planning through system architecture and standards for the management of complex digital objects.